Outside The Box

 The play of evolution has graced man with the brainpower necessary to control many aspects of his environment.
 This has led to the illusion that he is separate from the biological web, and no longer dependent on it.

 The destruction of the planetary ecosystem is ongoing.
-In the 20 years since this site was put up in 2000 many details have changed, but the overall course of events has not changed.
-Energy consumption continues to rise, CO2 levels continue to rise, ocean fish resources continue to decline, etc. It appears that not only are governments unable to commit to meaningful policy changes, but in vital areas we are moving in the wrong direction.
-President Trump began the process of dismantling hard won gains of his predecessors, pulling out of the Paris Climate Agreement, and paralyzing institutions such as the EPA that we depend on to defend the quality of our environment.
-The republican party intends to continue that process by any means possible.
+In the 25 years since this site was put up in 2000 many details have changed, but the overall course of events has not changed.
+Energy consumption continues to rise, CO2 levels continue to rise, ocean fish resources continue to decline, environmental tipping points are being crossed, etc. It appears that not only are governments unable to commit to meaningful policy changes, but in vital areas we are moving in the wrong direction.
+President Trump is accelerating the process by paralyzing many institutions such as the EPA that we depend on to defend the quality of our environment, the wellbeing of our citizens and functioning of democracy.
 Meanwhile, the implications of global warming are becoming evident to almost everyone, and most people have been directly affected in some way.
 We are losing the rainforest, sometimes referred to as the lungs of the earth, faster than at any time in history.
-Saving forests, fish stocks, soil conservation, or fresh water is not a function of inventing technology, but simply intelligent management, a quality dangerously lacking at present.
+According to the Global Footprint Network, we are consuming resources at a rate 1.7 times the capacity of the earth to provide them.
 The disconnection between our actions and what the natural world is telling us is catastrophic.
 What is required is a dramatic change in our arrogant attitude toward the earth that supports and nourishes us, a return to respecting all life as part of one interdependent web.
+We are facing a crisis much broader than climate change, and it cannot be solved by simply reducing our carbon consumption.
+We are beginning to see the chaos of a collapsing world.
+Can we implement new and more benign systems to fill the vacuum, a form of democracy that cannot be hijacked by money, a financial system that respects the needs of every part of the living planet and does not funnel money to the wealthy and power to the power hungry?
+The clock is ticking.

 Toxic Planet